-With my recent addition, a 1 year old rescue Akita, I applied my own dog training advice.
+With my recent addition, a 1-year-old rescue Akita, I applied my own dog training advice.
 In just 4 months Jade as met over 200 dogs, rode in an elevator and has been in 2-3 new environments each week.

 Making Your Own Dog a Perfect 10

-Think of each new environment as ever expanding circles.
+Think of each new environment as ever-expanding circles.

-Before we know that a dog is ready to go on to a new environment with a particular behavior we need to test the dog.
-For the example I will use 'sit'.
+Before we know that a dog is ready to go on to a new environment with a particular behaviour we need to test the dog.
+For example I will use 'sit'.
 Let’s say in your home your dog will sit 4 out of 10 times when asked to sit.
 At this level your dog is a 4 and is not ready to go into another environment, especially if you had to lure your dog into those 4 sits you received.
-In another 2 days your dog is now able sit 9 out of 10 times without a reward each time.
-At this point your dog is a level 9 and is ready to move to a new environment, in this case you would go from the house to the backyard.
+In another 2 days, your dog is now able to sit 9 out of 10 times without a reward each time.
+At this point, your dog is a level 9 and is ready to move to a new environment, in this case, you would go from the house to the backyard.
 Once in the backyard the dog now drops back down to a 5, or only a 50% response/success rate.
 You return to rewarding more often and in just a day your dog is back up to a 9 in the backyard.

 Now move to the front yard with the dog and repeat.
 What should eventually happen is in the front yard the dog may only drop to a 7 this time.
 Why?
 The dog is starting to generalise and should need less training in each new environment.

 Be cautious not to jump to quickly to the next area.
 For example, you move from the front yard to your local dog park and the dog drops to a 1.
-This indicates you jumped to an over-stimulating environment too quickly, a better area may have been quiet less traveled park.
+This indicates you jumped to an over-stimulating environment too quickly, a better area may have been quiet less travelled park.
 Dog training is timing and moving forward in small increments.

 With each new area you may have to use a reward with each repetition, but only for the first 10 repetitions and then move quickly to every other, every 5th repetition and eventually 10 reps without a reward.